 Makita is exposed to credit risks causing financial losses due to default by the other party of our financial assets.
+Trade accounts receivable and trade notes receivable, which are trade receivable, are exposed to the credit risk of customers.
 In order to reduce the risks, we established a credit limit for each partner in accordance with the credit management rules, and our sales management department manages a fixed date and balance of each partner, periodically monitoring the conditions of the major partners to identify doubtful accounts due to worsening financial conditions as soon as possible.
 In addition, we do not have over-concentration risks of a partner or of a group that the partner belongs to.
 The fund management of Makita is exposed to credit risks of depositees or issuers of receivables.
-We hold cash and cash equivalents and other financial assets of only high-ranked financial institutions in accordance with the guidelines for fund management.
+We hold cash and cash equivalents and other financial assets of only high-ranked financial institutions in accordance with the guidelines for fund managemet.
 Therefore, we believe that credit risks are low.